maxcurzi/tplay/README.md

 ### Other Distros

-currently the package is not available on other linux distros.
-But with contribution and support it can be made available on other distros as well :).
+The package is not currently available on other Linux distros.
+With contribution and support it can be made available on other distros as well :).

 ### Install Using Cargo